bitwarden/help/_articles/account/managing-items.md

 For any given Vault item, you can activate the **Master password re-prompt** option from the Add/Edit screen to require verification of your Master Password to access or auto-fill the Hidden fields of that item (e.g. Password, Credit Card Number):

 {% callout info %}
-**Master Password Re-prompt** will temporarily not be available for mobile apps, as we are releasing mobile updates at a future date.
+**Master password re-prompt** will temporarily not be available for mobile apps, as we are releasing mobile updates at a future date.
 Please be aware of the following:

 - The Android/iOS app **will not re-prompt** for your master password when viewing, editing, or auto-filling a reprompt-enabled Vault item.
 - Editing a reprompt-enabled Vault item on Android/iOS **will disable** your re-prompt settings for that item.